-The mountains have been isolated from each other by erosion since the Cretaceous period, so that there are almost only endemic species on them, which even differ from those of the neighbouring Tepui.
+The mountains have been isolated from each other by erosion since the Cretaceous period (see also my book The Formation of Mountains), so that there are almost only endemic species on them, which even differ from those of the neighbouring Tepui.

 Among them are tiny black frogs that can only crawl, and strangely shaped plants, including very different carnivorous plants as an adaptation to the nutrient-poor substrate.